xiaoxianyu-office/mm/Mobs/Options.md

 -->

 #### VisibleByDefault
-Sets whether the mob is visible by default when the spawns or when the mob gets loaded.
+Sets whether the mob is visible by default when the mobs spawns or when the mob gets loaded.
 Defaults to `true`.
 ```yml
   Options: